dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 **_Due to a nondisclosure agreement, identifying characteristics and some deliverables of the project have been left out._**

-#### The Context
+#### The Problem
 Community forums are used to discover solutions and to allow open discussion of various topics with other users.
 In the tech community, these forums are very insightful for developers, designers, and IT professionals that are looking to solve technical issues.

-I worked on a project where we tested a prototype of a redesigned community support forum.
+Our problem was that the client had done a massive overhaul on the desktop user interface and functionality of their forum.

-With a team of three other researchers, we worked with the client and delivered an insightful report with a variety of deliverables.
-My role involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.
+With a team of three other researchers, we worked with the client to test and validate their new design.
+My role within the team involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.

 <div class="gallery" data-columns="1">
 	<img src="/images/SupportForum1.jpg">